Topolectrical circuit realization of topological corner modes: Methods and Appendices

 The choice $\phi_1(\varphi)=\varphi$ is consistent with this symmetry, and so is

 In the limit $\lambda\to0$, $\phi_2(\varphi)$ realizes a corner with the nontrivial part of the system located in the upper right quadrant.
-For $\phi_1(\varphi)$, in contrast, the operator~\eqref{eq: D operator} is equivalent to the Hamiltonian that describes a vortex in an $s$-wave superconducting surface state of a three-dimensional topological insulator\cite{FuKane08PRL,Santos10}.
+This can be seen by noting that in this limit, $\phi=\pi/4$ and $\phi=-3\pi/4$ holds as required inside and outside of the sample, respectively.
+For $\phi_1(\varphi)$, in contrast, the operator~\eqref{eq: D operator} is equivalent to the Hamiltonian that describes a vortex in an $s$-wave superconducting surface state of a three-dimensional topological insulator\cite{FuKane08PRL}.
 The latter supports a spectrally isolated zero energy mode localized at the origin.
 It is protected to lie at zero energy by the chiral symmetry.
 We can now choose any interpolation between $\phi_1(\varphi)$ and $\phi_2(\varphi)$ to connect these two situations: since chiral symmetry cannot be broken by the interpolation, the zero mode has to remain also in the system with a corner.